oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 defined by this specification MUST NOT be included more than once.

-Authorization servers that wish to support browser-based applications (applications running exclusively in client-side JavaScript without access to a supporting backend server) will need to ensure the token endpoint supports the necessary CORS {{WHATWG.CORS}} headers to allow the responses to be visible to the application.
+Authorization servers that wish to support browser-based applications (for example, applications running exclusively in client-side JavaScript without access to a supporting backend server) will need to ensure the token endpoint supports the necessary CORS {{WHATWG.CORS}} headers to allow the responses to be visible to the application.